Jesurun Rak-Sakyi

-Jesurun Rak-Sakyi (born 5 October 2002) is an English professional footballer who plays as a winger or forward for League One club Charlton Athletic on loan from Crystal Palace.
+Jesurun Rak-Sakyi (born 5 October 2002) is an English professional footballer who plays as a winger for Turkish Süper Lig club Çaykur Rizespor on loan from Crystal Palace.

 Club career

 Crystal Palace

 Rak-Sakyi was originally in the youth system at Chelsea, before joining Crystal Palace in 2019.
 His first appearance in the Crystal Palace first-team squad was as an unused substitute against his previous club on 10 April 2021, and he signed his first professional contract for the club two days later.
 He made his debut as a substitute in a 3–0 defeat against former club Chelsea on 14 August 2021 in the Premier League.
+Rak-Sakyi made his first start for the club in their final home game of the 2021–22 season, a 1–0 win against Manchester United.

-Charlton Athletic (loan)
+2022–23 season: Loan to Charlton Athletic

-On 11 August 2022, Rak-Sakyi joined Charlton Athletic on a season-long loan for the 2022–23 campaign.
-He made his debut for Charlton, aged 19, in a 5–1 League One win at home to Plymouth Argyle on 17 August 2022 where he scored the side's first goal.
+On 11 August 2022, Rak-Sakyi joined Charlton Athletic on a season-long loan for their 2022–23 campaign.
+He made his debut for the Addicks, aged 19, in a 5–1 League One win at home to Plymouth Argyle on 17 August 2022, scoring Charlton's first goal.
 Ten days later, on 27 August 2022, Rak-Sakyi scored for Charlton again in a 1–1 League One draw away at Wycombe Wanderers.
+After scoring 15 goals and registering eight assists, he was later named the club's Supporters' Player of the Year for his performances across the season, receiving 46% of fans' votes.

+2023–24 season: Return to Crystal Palace

+Rak-Sakyi returned to Palace and made his first appearance of the new season in an EFL Cup second-round fixture against Plymouth Argyle on 29 August 2023.

+On 7 October 2023, Rak-Sakyi made his first Premier League appearance of the season against Nottingham Forest, replacing the injured Jeffrey Schlupp on 26 minutes.

+2024–25 season: Loan to Sheffield United

+On 16 August 2024, EFL Championship club Sheffield United announced the signing of Rak-Sakyi on loan for the 2024–25 season.

+2025–26 season: Loan to Çaykur Rizespor

+On 12 September 2025, Rak-Sakyi joined Süper Lig club Çaykur Rizespor on a season-long loan.

 International career

-Though Rak-Sakyi is also eligible to represent Ghana through his parents, he accepted a call-up to the England U20 team in September 2021 to replace an injured Anthony Gordon.
-On 6 September 2021, he made a goalscoring debut for the U20s during a 6–1 victory over Romania U20s at St. George's Park.
+Though Rak-Sakyi is also eligible to represent Ghana through his parents, he accepted a call-up to the England Under 20 squad in September 2021 to replace an injured Anthony Gordon.
+On 6 September 2021, he made a goalscoring debut during a 6–1 victory over the Romania Under 20s at St. George's Park.

+On 13 November 2024, Rak-Sakyi was called up to the England Under 21 squad for the first time and made his debut two days later during a goalless draw with Spain in La Línea de la Concepción.

+Personal life

+Rak-Sakyi's younger brother, Samuel, is currently a member of the development squad at Chelsea.